So What Is The Best Braid For Bass Fishing?

 Our type of fishing can be quite hardcore in the way of the terrains we fish over.
-Hazards like rocks kelp and structure that those bass could be hiding around.
+Hazards like rocks, kelp and structure that that bass could be hiding around.

-There is no stretch with braid so your more direct with the lure.
-I have also found with braid while bait fishing off the rocks is way better.
-The reason being you can have a heavier braid line say 40 to 50lb on a fixed spool and get out of those snag that the tide can drag you into.
+There is no stretch with braid, so you’re more direct with the lure.
+I have also found that braid while bait fishing off the rocks is way better.
+The reason being you can have a heavier braid line, say 40 to 50lb, on a fixed spool and get out of those snags that the tide can drag you into.
 Ultimately, you end up losing less tackle.

-Braid is also a lot thinner than mono so we can get more line on our spool.
-This is also better for casting because the line is thinner it comes off the reel much better.
+Braid is also a lot thinner than mono so that we can get more line on our spool.
+This is also better for casting because it is thinner; it comes off the reel much better.

 Do I Need Braided Fishing Line?

 Well, as far as I’m concerned, we answered that in the last question.
 It is just better for our type of lure fishing; it’s that simple.

 Do you need a leader when fishing with braid?